 The following 10 fine motor activities for babies and toddlers encourage creative thinking and problem-solving.
-They help develop a young child’s fine motor skills, hand dexterity and co-ordination.
+They help to develop a young child’s fine motor skills, hand dexterity and co-ordination through play.

-I often set these activities up to keep the toddlers and babies busy while the preschoolers craft.
+I often set up with these simple activities up to keep the toddlers and babies busy while the preschoolers are crafting here in my daycare.
 The activities require only common house-hold items, but they’ll keep baby entertained, engaged and learning.

 Pom Pom Drop: